-Each breeding season, questions about finding an abandoned bird egg in a nest or on the ground are in our email.
+Each breeding season, questions about finding an abandoned bird egg in a nest, on the ground, and with no nest to be found.

 The question becomes, "What do I do to care for the egg I found, and can I get it to hatch?"